kgroveshok/z80-homebrew/FORTH.md

 Or for blanket enable and disable use CONFIG word to toggle in the UI.

 > [!NOTE]
-> Usually files will contain a list of user word definitions, however it should be possible to exec words
+> Usually files will contain a list of user word definitions, however it is possible to exec words
 > as they are loaded using already loaded words, in this case be aware that if any code on the single line affects $01 BANK selection
 > ensure that $01 BANK occurs before end so that auto loading can continue as this is not done
 > automatically between each line load just in case that effect is needed.